I’m Tired of Being Tired

 While Tschuppik was alive though, Hitler destroyed the art that threatened the dictator’s regime.
-He burned the novels of the Nobel laureate Thomas Mann, not because he didn’t like reading, although Mann is not, admittedly, easy to read, but because Mann’s art, his depiction of German society, wasn’t to Hitler’s unimaginative taste.
+He burned the novels of the Nobel Laureate Thomas Mann, not because he didn’t like reading, although Mann is not, admittedly, easy to read, but because Mann’s art, his depiction of German society, wasn’t to Hitler’s unimaginative taste.
 Mann, for a start, was inclusive, he encouraged a breadth of individual thought, try Buddenbrooks or The Magic Mountain if you’re game – Death in Venice is probably a better starting point.
-Hitler, self-evidently, was the antithesis of inclusion and the expression of individual thought generally was meant with one’s demise.
+Hitler, self-evidently, was the antithesis of inclusion and the expression of individual thought was generally met with one’s demise.

 Writing is the first thing to come under attack from tyrants because the writer, or more generally, the artist, is not someone they can control.
 We see it today in miniature, perhaps not as miniature as we might think, with the attempt to coral the artist, or dictate the terms under which they operate, with sly grog incentives to conform, or idle threats to deport, whatever works for the unimaginative.
 The writing endures, as those who discover ancient civilisations can attest.
 The Art endures, not the business deals, or the political grandstanding, the overt diatribes of the permanently outraged, or the latest renovation.
 The phoney protestations of those who try and dictate are no more than self serving proclamations and wet cement, fulfilling every meaning of the term.